MetaSlave/whoopsapp/README.md

 # whoopsapp
-A synchronous client for WhatsApp in Python
+A synchronous client for WhatsApp in Python written using information from sigalor/whatsapp-web-reveng

-Following sigalor/whatsapp-web-reveng, i created a whatsapp client on python